-**For an extra-special treat: Try adding 1 tablespoon of coconut oil, 1 tablespoon of vanilla, and 2 tablespoons of maple syrup to the mixture before blending.
+**For an extra-special treat: Try adding 1 tablespoon of coconut oil, 1 tablespoon of vanilla, and 2 tablespoons of maple syrup or 2 pitted dates to the mixture before blending.
 The resulting almond milk is extra-creamy, sweet, and irresistible!

 - 1 cup almonds, soaked 4-6 hours and rinsed well

 - 4 cups filtered water